2 Part Course |

 • Depreciatory transactions

-• HMRC Clearances, in particular
+• HMRC Clearances, in particular:

 • Section 138 TCGA 1992 re capital gains

-• Overview of Employment-related securities (ERS) rules, including
+• Overview of Employment-related securities (ERS) rules, including:

-• restricted securities and s.431 elections
+• Restricted securities and s.431 elections

-• convertible securities
+• Convertible securities

 • Earn-out considerations

 Emphasis will be given to the unexpected tax charges that can catch the unwary, along with the reliefs available when deals are planned and structured tax-efficiently.
-Key compliance areas, such as warranties and obtaining HMRC clearance, will also be discussed.
+Key compliance areas, such as warranties and obtaining HMRC clearances, will also be discussed.

 To aid delegates’ understanding, the course material will include numerous numerical examples.

-• Lots of issues covered good examples and material.
+• Lots of issues covered, good examples and material.

 • Very good instructor.
 Very clear and explained issues well.